Almond Topped Cherry Scones plus a review of Andrew James Stainless Steel Set of 5 Bowls with Airtight Lids.

 - 1000ml capacity – 18cm diameter

-Even though these bowls cannot be used in the microwave, they are so versatile and robust, not forgetting to mention space saving.
+While these bowls cannot be used in the microwave, they are versatile, robust and space saving in any kitchen.
 Since all of the bowls stack conveniently inside each other.
 They receive a firm 5 out of 5 from me.
-These bowls are a welcome addition to my busy kitchen.
-If you are quick and order before the end of July, use SAMMIE10 code for a super 10% discount.
+Therefore, these bowls are a welcome addition to my busy kitchen.

 Time to make the scones!